pghvlaans/sbotools/man-md/sbotools.conf.5.md

 If an invalid configuration is detected (or requested with [sboconfig(1)](sboconfig.1.md)), the script will exit with a diagnostic message.

+To quickly restore all default settings, run

+    sboconfig --reset

 The current configuration keys are as follows:

 **CLASSIC=(FALSE\|TRUE)**